 Some people refer to this site as the Farmers’ Co-Op.
 The Co-Op ceased using the site some thirty years ago and their earlier shop had been where Aldi is now on Trinity Street.
 It seems that the Co-Op began in the 1920s.

 Other people refer to the site as Taylor’s Castle but who was Taylor and is it a Castle?

 The 1901 Census gives a clue as to why it was known as Taylor’s, we will return to the Castle issue later.
-In 1901 the building was empty but owned by Charles E Taylor (son of the Taylor who gave the Castle its name) who lived at Tullabards Great, Kilmore, where he was farming.
+In 1901 the building was empty but owned by Charles E Taylor (son of the Charles Taylor who lived there) who lived at Tullabards Great, Kilmore, where he was farming.
 In 1901 Taylor’s Castle is described as a First Class House with six windows in the front of the house and thirteen outbuildings.
 Charles Edward Taylor with his mother, two sisters, a brother and a servant all live in the Kilmore district in 1901 and are registered there.
 Mrs Mary Taylor, his mother, died only four days after Census day in 1901, she was 68, her name is written on the census form but struck through.
 The property was derelict when the Co-Op moved in.
-The 1911 Census does not mention the building, two Lawrence Collection photographs dated no later than 1914 show the house without a roof: perhaps the family removed the roof to avoid Rates before 1911.
+The 1911 Census does not mention the building.
+The two Lawrence Collection photographs are dated no later than 1914..

 1876-1896 CHARLES and MARY TAYLOR